 Each axis of a GE McKinsey matrix is a combination of multiple underlying factors, each with its own subjective importance.
 These importance weights can easily be manipulated in Enginius to generate multiple matrices from the same data, for instance by specifying short-term vs. long-term importance of each factor, or by mapping the assessment from the marketing department vs. the one from the sales organization.

+Addison Wesley Longman (GE McKinsey) Try it!
 Publisher Addison Wesley Longman (AWL) is trying to determine how to prioritize promotional resources for three new textbooks.
-Using the GE McKinsey Matrix, AWL must determine which book(s) best match its strategic objectives.